LukeHigginbotham/Carball/README.md

 Inspired by the hit game 'Rocket League' and its professional scene, Carball implements the names of some of the greatest players as well as the cars they use!

 GAMEMODES:
-  Carball has an expedition gamemode where you can stake your in game 'coins' currency in order to double your coins after a win!
+  Expedition gamemode where you can stake your in game 'coins' currency in order to double your coins after a win!
   Tournaments are also in development for Carball as that would be the first goal to implement after official launch.

 MY TEAM: